C2C CTF Writeups

 # fs is a list of [f1, f2, f3, ...]

-# i construct lattice to find e1.
+# We construct lattice to find e1.

 # Rows: